 On the bright side, you can spread one account between your family and friends.

-☒ Doesn’t Work in China
+☒ Doesn’t work in China

 Speaking of destinations, what if your next travel destination is China?
 Would Avira help you connect with Western websites?

 China is one of those countries which has incredibly strict Internet rules.
-You cannot use Google Scholar, YouTube, Wikipedia, and many other platforms due to government regime.
+You cannot use Google Scholar, YouTube, Wikipedia, and many other platforms due to the government regime.
 For example in 2018, even some VPN services like Private Internet Access and ProtonVPN were banned, left alone a few that could still be your gateway back home.

 Affected providers are unknown.
 The Chinese government hasn’t released any official list of available services.
 For this reason, we had to do our own research and the results were stunning.